Basic Patterns

 async function deployDirect() {

-const factory = await simpleWebApp.factory('direct', {
+const factory = simpleWebApp.factory('direct', {

 namespace: 'development'